LONDON (Reuters) - Britain’s Queen Elizabeth will deliver her Christmas Day address to Britons next week after a tumultuous year for her royal family.

 The year got off to a bad start when Elizabeth’s husband Prince Philip, 98, was involved in a car accident near the family’s Sandringham estate in eastern England in January.

 The Duke of Edinburgh escaped uninjured despite his Land Rover overturning.
-He later wrote to apologize to the woman injured in the accident which he said was partly caused by him being blinded by sunshine.
+He later wrote to apologise to the woman injured in the accident which he said was partly caused by him being blinded by sunshine.

 Two days after the incident he was warned by police after he was pictured driving without wearing a seat belt.
-The following month he gave up his license altogether.
+The following month he gave up his licence altogether.
 Critics described his response to the whole incident as arrogant.